 Friends with Benefits: Pets Make Us Happier, Healthier

-Social support is essential for psychological and physical well-being, but are people the only source for our sense of belongingness?
+Social support is essential for psychological and physical well-being, but are people the only source of a sense of belonging?
 For example, lonely people are often advised to get a dog or a cat to quell their social isolation, but is it really the case that pets can fulfill one's social needs, serving to improve owners' happiness, well-being, and even their physical health?
-A new study suggests the answer is a resounding yes!
+A new study suggests the answer is a resounding "yes."

-Research conducted in our lab just published on-line in the Journal of Personality and Social Psychology indicates that pets provide meaningful social support for owners, improving their lives.
-Whereas some past research found that people facing serious health challenges (e.g., recent heart attacks, HIV) fare better with pets, the current work found that everyday people can benefit from pet ownership as well.
+Research conducted in our lab and published online in the Journal of Personality and Social Psychology indicates that pets provide meaningful social support for owners, improving their lives.
+Whereas some past research found that people facing serious health challenges — such as heart attacks or HIV — fare better with pets, the current work found that everyday people can benefit from pet ownership as well.

-In a second study, we found that 56 dog owners who reported that their pet fulfilled their social needs more effectively (e.g., felt that their dogs provided a greater sense of belongingness, meaningful existence, control, and self-esteem) were happier and healthier (e.g., less depressed, greater self-esteem, less lonely, less stressed out).
+In a second study, we found that 56 dog owners who reported that their pet fulfilled their social needs more effectively by providing a greater sense of belongingness, meaningful existence, control, and self-esteem were happier and healthier.
+They were less depressed, had greater self-esteem, and were less lonely and stressed out.
 In this study, people benefited in terms of health and well-being both from human sources and from pet sources of social support independently, and once again, there was no evidence that people relied on pets more when their human social support was lacking.

-Also, in our research, we found no evidence that type of pet (e.g., dogs vs. cats) mattered.
-People were able to anthropomorphize a variety of animals species in our studies (e.g., dogs, cats, horses, lizards, even a goat) and it appears that "the power of pets" is more about what lies in the owners' mind than what lies at their feet, at the end of a leash, or in an aquarium.
+Also, in our research, we found no evidence that the type of pet (dogs vs. cats) mattered.
+People were able to anthropomorphize a variety of animals species in our studies (dogs, cats, horses, lizards, even a goat) and it appears that "the power of pets" is more about what lies in the owners' mind than what lies at their feet, at the end of a leash, or in an aquarium.